RxCEP/cepjs/README.md

 The packages available through npm already include distribution files under the dist folder.
 Alternatively, one can execute the command `npm run build` within the root folder of any package to build the code and generate the distribution files.

 ## Usage
-The first step to take is to require the [core](./packages/cepjs-core) package.
+The first step to take is to import the [core](./packages/cepjs-core) package.
 The package exports a factory function expecting to be passed in any of the custom reactive [packages](REACTIVE-LIBRARIES.md) chose during installation.
 All of the operations are then available under the same namespace.
 The following **_simple_** snippet exemplify those steps and usage.

+### CommonJS
 ```JavaScript
 const coreFactory = require('cepjs-core');
 const { merge, fromEvent, tumblingTimeWindow, all, EventType } = coreFactory(require('cepjs-rx'));